sobrien-banyan/snake-game-backend/README.md

 # server for [Snake game](https://github.com/sobrien-banyan/snake-game)

 ## Over view
-### This README lays out the steps for creating a mongodb on Mongdb Atlas, hosting the Node.js/express   server on an AWS EC2 instance and adding a domain name and SSL certificate.
+### This README lays out the steps for deploying a simple MERN stack app using a mongodb on Mongdb Atlas, hosting the Node.js/express   server on an AWS EC2 instance and adding a domain name and SSL certificate.
 This repo is used with a react front-end: https://github.com/sobrien-banyan/snake-game

 ## If you haven't done so fork both the front end and back end repos to your github account.
 https://github.com/sobrien-banyan/snake-game

 https://github.com/sobrien-banyan/snake-game-backend

 ## Step to create mongo data base on MongoDB Atlas